 So, this year, we’re going to try something different.
 We’re raising the bar for what makes it onto the calendar.
 These advent calendar ideas need to be simple, easy, and cheap (preferably free!)

 Leave a comment if you have other suggestions to add.
 And if your kids are on the older side, check out this Advent calendar for teens.

 50+ Advent Calendar Ideas for Kids

 1. Make a basic DIY advent wreath.
-Gather a few sprigs from a a cedar or pine tree and arrange them on a platter or cake stand.
+Gather a few sprigs from a cedar or pine tree and arrange them on a platter or cake stand.
 You can tie them together with twine if you wish, or just leave them loose.
 Add pinecones if you like.
-In the centre of the platter, place four white or purple candles.
+In the center of the platter, place four white or purple candles.
 Tie twine around the candles if you want a more rustic look.
-You can also add a fifth candle to the centre to be lit on Christmas Eve.
+You can also add a fifth candle to the center to be lit on Christmas Eve.

 2. Do a weekly Bible reading and light your advent candles.
 Here are some suggestions of what you might read: